An Arthurian Brit in the court of Connecticut Yankees

 I woke up to a cold and drizzly Wednesday and realised that the weather forecasters the day before had been spot on, the climate in New England had turned from Indian summer to bitter autumn chill overnight.
 There were places in northern Vermont and New Hampshire that had been bathed in bright October sunshine when I’d ridden through them a few days earlier that were now being threatened with their first snowfalls of the year.
 It was a short, grim ride to Riverside Motorcycles in Sommerville, but owner Carlo Hansen made me very welcome, before dropping me at the T, half a dozen stops and a short walk from my friend Tom’s appartment on Commonwealth Avenue

 So what did I find out about our American cousins?
 Basically they’re a hell of a lot friendlier than their government’s foreign policy.
-As for our tea… I’ve got no idea we did to piss them off, but it must have been something really serious, because every cup I drank while I was there was undrinkable.
+As for our tea… I’ve got no idea we did to piss them off, but it must have been something really serious, because every cup I was given while I was there was undrinkable.

 Special thanks to Mac Benson at Triumph US and their New England dealer network for all the friendliness and support they offered me.
 Every motorcyclist knows that shit happens sometimes, the important thing is how people respond when it does, and all of them were absolute diamonds.